crystal-lang/rfcs/text/0003-wait-group.md

 # Unresolved questions

-What should happen when the counter reached zero?
+What should happen when the counter reaches a negative number?
 The `#add` and `#done` shall raise a RuntimeError exception, but what about waiting fibers?
 They might be stuck forever.

 - Should the application abort (aka panic)?
 - Should the waiting fibers be resumed _and_ also raise a RuntimeError exception?